-5.7 Excess income
+5.8 Excess income (applies to Class E)

 Excess income is income which exceeds the calculated applicable amount.

 If the claimant (and their partner's) income is less than their applicable amount they will be considered to be a person falling into Working Age Class D and therefore entitled to a maximum CTR reduction.